-Black cohosh is said to be useful for menopausal symptoms (eg, hot flushes, mood lability, tachycardia, vaginal dryness), for menstrual symptoms, and for arthralgias in RA or osteoarthritis.
+Black cohosh is said to be useful for menopausal symptoms (eg, hot flushes, mood lability, tachycardia, vaginal dryness), for menstrual symptoms, and for arthralgias in rheumatoid arthritis or osteoarthritis.

-Scientific evidence regarding benefit in relieving menstrual symptoms is conflicting.
+Evidence regarding benefit in relieving menopausal symptoms is conflicting (1).
 There are few reliable data on its effectiveness for other disorders and symptoms.

 Adverse effects are uncommon.
-The most likely are headache and GI distress.
+The most likely are headache and gastrointestinal distress.
 Dizziness, diaphoresis, and hypotension (if high doses are taken) may occur.

-There is no evidence that black cohosh interferes with any drugs.
-Theoretically, black cohosh is contraindicated in patients with aspirin sensitivity, liver disease, hormone-sensitive cancers (eg, certain kinds of breast cancer), stroke, or high BP.
-The US Pharmacopeia (USP) has recommended that black cohosh products be labeled with a warning declaring that they may be hepatotoxic.
+Theoretically, black cohosh is contraindicated in patients with aspirin sensitivity, liver disease, hormone-sensitive cancers (eg, certain kinds of breast cancer), stroke, or high blood pressure.
+The US Pharmacopeia (USP), based on a few case reports (4) has recommended that black cohosh products be labeled with a warning declaring that they may be hepatotoxic.

 There is little clinical evidence that black cohosh interferes with drugs.
 However, a recent in vitro study suggests that black cohosh may inhibit the biotransformation or effectiveness of tamoxifen and irinotecan, both chemotherapy drugs (5).